 Please see our list of frequently asked questions for home loan and asset finance customers, designed to help you navigate the financial assistance options that may be available to you.

 FAQs about financial difficulty for home loan customers

 Facing hard times and becoming aware of a changing situation or increasing difficulty is the first important step that you can take.

-Please take a moment to look at the existing features of your loan and the Government Assistance on offer, so you know what next steps you can take if your circumstances change in the future.
+Please take a moment to look at the existing features of your loan, so you know what next steps you can take if your circumstances change in the future.

-If your circumstances do change and you are unable to meet your loan repayments or pay for essentials such as groceries and bills, please apply for assistance here or contact us on 1300 650 931 to discuss your situation and the options which may be available to you.
+If your circumstances do change and you are unable to meet your loan repayments or pay for essentials such as groceries and bills, please apply for assistance here here or contact us on 1300 650 931 to discuss your situation and the options that might be available for you

 To do this, we will need to understand your unique situation to be able to consider your hardship request and discuss your options.

 - The reasons why you are in financial hardship

 - An indication of how and when your situation will improve.